Tuesday, June 29, 2010

 It seems likely that the principal software used in the human brain consists of words, metaphors, disguised metaphors, and linguistic structures in general.

-Sapir-Whorf-Korzybski Hypothesis, in anthropology, holds that a change in language can alter our perception of the cosmos.
+The Sapir-Whorf-Korzybski Hypothesis, in anthropology, holds that a change in language can alter our perception of the cosmos.
 A revision of language structure, in particular, can alter the brain as dramatically as a psychedelic.
 In our metaphor, if we change the software, the computer operates in a new way.

 Consider the following paired sets of propositions, in which Standard English alternates with English-Prime (E-Prime):